SOLID principles#

 Software entities should be open for extension but closed for modification.

-Example: Instead of modifying a class to support a new payment method, create a new subclass that implements a common interface.
+• Instead of modifying a class to support a new behavior, consider creating a new subclass with the behavior.

 Objects of a superclass should be replaceable with objects of its subclasses without breaking the application.